 During phase one the tiles were made, cut, carved, textured, and fired.
 Phase two brought the colors of Karen’s homeland onto the mural with a combination of blues & greens, tans, and ochres of the countryside.
 The final phase had two components.
 Local mosaic artist & sculptor Tom Pitzen interrupted his day working on a commission for Publix Corporation, to help cut the vase shards into manageable pieces.
 I completed the glass layout, framing and final application of the new art piece.

-Assembly is underway, but for now, crushed glass is used here as a metaphor for water, symbolic of purity & circulation, In some traditions, water is an aspect of wisdom.
+Assembly was complete and Karen was invited to 'place the vase shards' as she saw it.
+Together we completed the layout and my final phase was underway.
+In this art pices, crushed glass is a metaphor for water, symbolic of purity & circulation, In some traditions, water is an aspect of wisdom.
 Water, moving through the path of least resistance, speaks of a higher wisdom we all aspire to realize.
-For our purposes, the crushed glass cleanses and transforms the corset vase from its original form into an art piece that will stay with its new owner and continue to bring joy into her heart!
+For our purposes, the crushed glass cleanses and transforms the corset vase from its original form into an art piece that will stay with Karen and continue to bring joy into her heart!

 Thank you, Karen, for this opportunity to be a part of your personal history and the transformation of your grandfather’s beloved vase.